-Provides an informed understanding of major themes in late 19th- and early 20th-century Africa, with a particular focus on the impact of British, French, Belgian and German imperialism.
-Special attention will be given to the discussion of the historiography of imperialism related to Africa.
+Provides an understanding of major themes in late 19th- and early 20th-century Africa, with a particular focus on the impact of European imperialism.
+Special attention given to the discussion of the historiography of imperialism related to Africa.
 Contemporary Africa will be used to provide a background for assessing the effect of imperialism on African society, politics and economies.
-Offered annually.
+Offered periodically.
 Prereq: ENGL 110/110H.